Evidence Tracker | cebetracker.io

 Methodology

 The gap measures the per-share difference between FD BPS and CEBE in satoshis.
 FD BPS (Fully Diluted Bitcoin Per Share) divides total BTC holdings by the fully diluted share count, treating all Bitcoin as belonging to common equity.
-CEBE subtracts net senior claims -- preferred face plus debt minus cash, all converted to BTC at the prevailing reference price -- before dividing by basic shares.
-The gap quantifies the overstatement: how much BTC per share FD BPS attributes to common shareholders that actually belongs to preferred stockholders and debt holders.
-At the terminal snapshot (April 27, 2026), this gap is 51,340 sats, equivalent to $40 per share at $77,906 BTC, or $14.0 billion across 350.8 million basic shares outstanding.
+CEBE subtracts net senior claims (preferred face plus debt minus cash, all converted to BTC at the prevailing reference price) before dividing by basic shares.
+The gap is the distance between the market convention and the internally consistent measure, the BTC per share that FD BPS attributes to common shareholders while the standing waterfall assigns it to preferred stockholders and debt holders.
+At the terminal snapshot (June 1, 2026), this gap is 58,911 sats, equivalent to $45 per share at $77,135 BTC, or $16.0 billion across 352.6 million basic shares outstanding.